-Why You'll Love This Recipe
+Why You'll Love It

-I've experimented with a lot of vegan cheese recipes over the years, mostly "quick cheeses" like this one, not cultured or aged.
-I love un-aged vegan cheese recipes because they're more accessible for the average person.
+This vegan feta recipe is easy and quick to make.
+I've experimented with a lot of vegan cheese recipes over the years, mostly "quick cheeses" like this one, not the cultured or aged varieties.

+Most importantly, the flavors and texture are amazing!
 Creating a quick vegan feta was more challenging than I anticipated, in part because we have very specific expectations from feta.

 - extra firm tofu - usually found in a refrigerated section near the produce, extra-firm tofu works well here because it adds a creaminess, plus extra protein, but without adding too much moisture.
 There's no need to press the tofu first, simply pat it dry.